50 best movies from the 1970s

 Films started exploring new ground with evolving gender roles, political mistrust, and more subversive forms of comedy.
 The result was a new era, both in American cinema and around the world.
 This particular decade was led by the film school generation.
 These filmmakers—which included George Lucas, Francis Ford Coppola, and Martin Scorsese—challenged the traditional, stagnant perspective of Hollywood.

 The best movies of the 1970s have resonated long past the close of their decade to captivate audiences even in the 2020s.
-Just take a look at classics like "The Texas Chainsaw Massacre," "Chinatown," and "Young Frankenstein"—these films, and many more, are all turning 50 years old in 2024.
+Just take a look at classics like "The Texas Chainsaw Massacre," "Chinatown," and "Young Frankenstein"—these films, and many more, all turned 50 years old in 2024.
 Yet they've stayed culturally relevant over the course of half a century, an impressive feat for any piece of media.

 To celebrate the cinematic heyday of the 1970s, Stacker compiled a list to rank the 50 best movies of the decade by collecting data on all '70s movies to come up with a Stacker score—a weighted index split evenly between IMDb and Metacritic scores.
 To qualify, the film had to have a premiere date between 1970 and 1979, have a Metascore, and have at least 1,000 IMDb user votes.
 Ties were broken by votes.
 All data is up-to-date as of January 2023.